Family of West Palm Beach chemist who OD'd on kratom sues smoke shop for his death

 At low doses, it causes a stimulant effect similar to coffee.
 At higher doses, it can produce an opioid-like and euphoric state that the federal Drug Enforcement Administration says has led to a steady growth of abuse worldwide.

+Kratom crackdown DEA cracks down on kratom served at many kava bars

-George's sudden death interrupted a period of growth for the veteran, who once oversaw chemical reactions in Navy submarines.
-Months before he died, George accepted a job offer from the federal nuclear regulatory commission and was poised to move to Nevada to work with radioactive materials.
+George's sudden death interrupted a period of growth for the veteran, who once worked on Naval submarines as a nuclear engineer.
+Months before he died, George accepted a fellowship opportunity in Nevada as a cybersecurity specialist with the federal nuclear regulatory commission.

 Before that, George worked as a systems engineer and analyst for the South Florida Water Management District.
 He earned an undergraduate degree in chemistry from Thomas Edison State University and a graduate degree in cybersecurity from Florida International University.